dmytrovoytko/llm-bookclub/README.md

 You can monitor app performance in Grafana dashboard

-1. As mentioned above, dashboard should be created automatically or by running `bash init_gr.sh`.
+1. As mentioned above, dashboard should be created automatically or by running script: `bash init_gr.sh`

 2. To open Grafana switch to the PORTS tab (as with streamlit) and click on the link with port 3000 (🌐 icon).
 After loading Grafana use default credentials:
 - Login: "admin"